Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

   * GPUs used per model
   * Stream duration

+NOTE: There is a vision for a concept of workflows within Livepeer.
+At this stage, only model id and pipeline are supported and included in this spec.
 ---

 ## 11. Job Tester (Functional)

 ### 11.1 Responsibilities

-**TODO:** How do we document the need for prompt variations?

-**RESPONSE:** This is more than just the prompt.
-It is also the parameters supplied to the pipeline/model.
-These need to be captured and stored in the event.
-While this is verbose, it will be the only way to track performance across variants.
-For the stream tester, we can store the variants in config as two separate tests.

 * Execute test profiles:

   * single-stream baseline.
-  * Include "high" and "low" prompt variations
+  * Include "high" and "low" prompt variations as stored in Github repository (aka dataset catalog)

-* Use dataset catalog entries
-* Produce measurements:

-  * end-to-end latency
-  * swap rate
-  * failure rate
-  * startup time distribution

 ### 11.2 Requirements